What is asbestos?

 Asbestos is the name given to a group of natural mineral fibers that are known for their strength and for their fire and chemical-resistant properties.
 Because of these qualities, asbestos has been used as a strengthening agent in cement and plastics, as well as a material for insulation, fireproofing, and sound absorption in numerous manufacturing and building and construction industries.

 Asbestos fiber colors come in blue, brown, gray, green, and white.
 In the United States, the white-colored asbestos fibers, called chrysotile, have been the most commonly used.
-Crocidolite, amosite, or anthophyllite are the names of three other types of asbestos materials used for commercial purposes.
+(The three other types of asbestos materials used for commercial purposes are crocidolite, amosite, and anthophyllite.)

 What types of products contain asbestos?

-More than 5,000 products contain or have contained asbestos.
-Some of these products include:
+More than 5,000 products contain or have contained asbestos, including:

 - Pipe and furnace insulation materials

-- Asbestos and cement shingles, sliding, and roofing materials
+- Asbestos and cement shingles, siding, and roofing materials

 - Casings for electrical wires